sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## S3 Storage Classes
+When selecting an Amazon S3 storage class, consider these two factors:
+- *How often you plan to retrieve your data*
+- *How available you need your data to be*

+Types of Storage Classes:
-- Amazon S3 Standard : General Purpose
+- S3 Standard : General Purpose
-- Amazon S3 Standard-Infrequesnt Access (IA)
+- S3 Standard-Infrequesnt Access (IA)
-- Amazon S3 One Zone-Infrequent Access
+- S3 One Zone-Infrequent Access
-- Amazon S3 Glacier Instant Retrieval
+- S3 Glacier Instant Retrieval
-- Amazon S3 Glacier Flexible Retrieval
+- S3 Glacier Flexible Retrieval
-- Amazon S3 Glacier Deep Archive
+- S3 Glacier Deep Archive
-- Amazon S3 Intelligent Tiering
+- S3 Intelligent Tiering

 <br/>